 Meet our partners in breast cancer prevention

 Every October, we support the great work of BCPP—the leading science-based advocacy organization focused on the prevention of breast cancer—to help spread the word about the importance of eliminating our exposure to toxic chemicals.
 BCPP’s main area of focus is reducing exposure to chemicals potentially linked to cancer, including those that may be found in beauty products.
 The organization takes a science-based approach to advocacy—publishing research papers, fighting for legislative reform, and teaching the public about breast cancer’s avoidable causes.
-We’ve even partnered with BCPP to increase the transparency of ingredients used in professional salon products.
+In 2020, Beautycounter and BCPP led efforts to pass two major clean beauty laws in California to protect public health.

 Stay informed and educate others